act-rules/act-rules.github.io/_rules/link-skip-block-content-7b576d.md

 ## Assumptions

 - This rule assumes that [sections of repeated content][section of repeated content] have already been identified within the test target, for example by comparison with other test targets within the same website, or any other means.
-- This rule assumes that that [Technique G123: Adding a link at the beginning of a block of repeated content to go to the end of the block][tech g123] requires the that the link can be activated by use of keyboard only.
+- This rule assumes that that [Technique G123: Adding a link at the beginning of a block of repeated content to go to the end of the block][tech g123] requires the that the link can be activated by use of keyboard only (in order to be useful for keyboard users).

 ## Accessibility Support